redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 Now you have a stream that appears in the **Streams** view and you can continue adding fields and values to it.

 RedisInsight runs read commands for you so you can see them run in the **Streams** view.
-And the **Consumer Groups** view shows each of consumers and the last time Redis allocated a message, what the idea of it was and how many times that process has happened, and whether you have told Redis that you are finished working with that task.
+And the **Consumer Groups** view shows each consumers in a given consumer group and the last time Redis allocated a message, what the ID of it was and how many times that process has happened, and whether a consumer has you have told Redis that you are finished working with that task using the `XACK` command.

 ## Monitor temperature and humidity from sensors in RedisInsight